Snana

-Snana (1839–1908), also known as Maggie Brass, was a Mdewakanton Dakota woman who rescued and protected a fourteen-year-old German girl, Mary Schwandt, after she was taken captive during the Dakota War of 1862.
+Snana (c.
+1839–1908), also known as Maggie Brass, was a Mdewakanton Dakota woman who rescued and protected a fourteen-year-old German girl, Mary Schwandt, after she was taken captive during the Dakota War of 1862.
 She was reunited with Mary Schwandt Schmidt in 1894, leading to a feature article in the St. Paul Pioneer Press.
 Snana’s narrative of the war, “Narration of a Friendly Sioux,” was edited by historian Return Ira Holcombe and published in 1901.

 Snana is one of six Dakota "heroes" commemorated by the Faithful Indians’ Monument in Morton, Minnesota.

 Early life, education, and religion

 Snana was born in Mendota in 1839.
 Her Dakota name, Snana, is translated as “Tinkling” or "Ringing Sound."

 Both she and her mother, Wamnuka (Barleycorn), were members of the Kaposia band of Mdewakanton Dakota.
 While she was growing up, Snana lived for a time with her "mixed-blood" relatives, including Mary Brown and Jennie Robertson, and also boarded for a time with the family of Dr. Thomas Smith Williamson.
 Snana later credited the Williamson family for teaching her to embrace Christianity.

 From 1849 to 1852, Snana attended Williamson's Presbyterian mission school at Kaposia village, where she learned to read and write.
 She also became fluent in English.
 Snana attended the school despite protests from other villagers, who believed that the school had misappropriated education funds that had been allocated to the Mdewakantons in the Treaty of 1837.

 In late 1853, Snana and her mother moved with other Mdewakantons to the Lower Sioux Indian Reservation.
 Their move from Kaposia, which was near present-day South St. Paul on the upper Mississippi River, to the new reservation on the Minnesota River had been agreed as part of the Treaty of Mendota signed by Chief Little Crow in 1851.

 In 1854, at the age of fifteen, Snana married Wakinyanwaste (Good Thunder).
 Wakinyanwaste offered gifts to her mother in the Dakota tradition, but Snana insisted on marrying in a church.
 Snana and Wakinyanwaste were married in the Episcopal mission established by Reverend Samuel Dutton Hinman.

 In 1861, Snana and her husband became the first Dakotas confirmed as Christians at the Mission of St. John, the Episcopal church at the Lower Sioux Agency.
 After that, they went by the names Maggie and Andrew Good Thunder.
 The couple were initially ridiculed by some for their faith.
 Snana was often seen reading her Episcopal prayer book.